hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 Ideally you would want your project's package library to be compatible with as many architectures as possible without sacrificing performance.

-With these difficulties in mind, we have developed :ref:`vsc-Rproject<vsc-Rproject>` which provides a convenient way to manage RStudio Project environments in a way that is compatible with our heterogenous HPC infrastructure.
+With these difficulties in mind, we have developed vsc-Rproject which provides a convenient way to manage RStudio Project environments in a way that is compatible with our heterogenous HPC infrastructure.
+Check the instructions for :ref:`vsc-Rproject<vsc-Rproject>` and jump onto your VSC cluster to start using it.

 .. _r_package_management_standard_lib: